jawad1989/Docker101/README.md

 2. All containers on Virtual network can talk to each other without -p
 3. Each Virtual Network routes through NAT firewall on host IP

-if we run ipconfig we will see docker0/bridge network that has some IP range inet 127.0.0.1/8 when ever we add more containers it picks one ip from the pool and extends. e.g. if we run a webserver http it will be 127.0.0.2 and another container nginx would be 127.0.0.3
+if we run ipconfig we will see docker0/bridge network that has a subnet CIDR 127.0.0.1/8 when ever we add more containers it picks one ip from the subnet list and extends. e.g. if we run a webserver http it will be 127.0.0.2 and another container nginx would be 127.0.0.3

 ```
 jawad@DockerLab:~/code/hw/manageContainer$ docker container inspect --format '{{.NetworkSettings.IPAddress}}' db